-Qualifying Studies (QS) is for students who need to upgrade their education to gain admission to UFV certificate, diploma, or degree programs; are undecided about their post-secondary goals; have missed a university program admission deadline; have failed to meet the continuance requirements of a UFV program; or are studying for general interest.
+Qualifying Studies (QS) is for students who need to upgrade their education to gain admission to UFV certificate, diploma, or degree programs; are undecided about their post-secondary goals; have missed a university program admission deadline; have failed to meet the continuance requirements of a UFV program.

 Each QS student is required to meet with an Academic Advisor in the Advising Centre early in the academic journey to develop an education plan.
 Developing a plan with an academic advisor will help a student:

 refine personal educational goals and understand available choices

 identify which developmental-level courses (courses numbered below 100) and/or undergraduate courses (courses numbered 100 and above) are needed to meet the entrance requirements for the program(s) of choice

 identify which undergraduate courses may be applied to the program(s) of choice at a later date, and